Why companies need to be anti-racist.

 Black employees are a rarity in corporate leadership roles.
 Black professionals are also at the mercy of discriminatory practices related to workforce compensation and access to funding.
 Black and Hispanic bachelor’s degree holders earn nearly a quarter less than Asians and White professionals with equal levels of education, according to the 2018 Census Survey.
 Research by the Pew Research Center also shows that highly educated Black employees earn a much lower hourly wage than their white peers.
 College-educated Black and Hispanic men earn $25 and $26 per hour on average vs. $32 for White men, and College-educated Black and Hispanic women earn $23 and $22.

-To close the compensation gap, companies should review and share diversity data.
+To close the compensation gap and be anti-racist, companies should review and share diversity data.
 They should set specific targets and dates to build a workforce and an Executive Leadership that will be more reflective of the country.

 Implement policies to reduce racial prejudice at work